dowhilebreak/liveblog/HACKING.md

 To install selenium & chromedriver:
 * Create a directory that you'll store selenium & chromedriver in.
 * Download selenium-server-standalone from https://code.google.com/p/selenium/downloads/list
-* Download and unzip chromedriver from https://code.google.com/p/chromedriver/downloads/list
+* Download and unzip chromedriver from http://chromedriver.storage.googleapis.com/index.html

-The tests have been tested with Selenium 2.35 and ChromeDriver 2.2.
+The tests have been tested with Selenium 2.37 and ChromeDriver 2.6.

 To run the tests:
-* Start the Selenium server by `cd`ing into the directory where you downloaded selenium and chromedriver to and running `java -jar selenium-server-standalone-2.35.0.jar -Dwebdriver.chrome.driver=chromedriver`, replacing the version number appropriately.
+* Start the Selenium server by `cd`ing into the directory where you downloaded selenium and chromedriver to and running `java -jar selenium-server-standalone-2.37.0.jar -Dwebdriver.chrome.driver=chromedriver`, replacing the version number appropriately (and appending ".exe" if using Windows).
-* In another terminal, `cd test` and run `mocha --timeout 10000 integration/` to run all the tests
+* In another terminal, `cd test` and run `mocha --timeout 10000 integration/` to run all the tests.
+You may need to increase the timeout depending on how quickly Chrome responds to commands.

 Note that these tests may be somewhat unreliable due to timing issues and Selenium/ChromeDriver bugs!